-What kind of commercial cover do I need?
+What kind of commercial coverage do I need?

-Just like personal car insurance, there are a handful of different types of commercial car insurance cover.
+Just like personal car insurance, there are a handful of different types of commercial car insurance coverage.

-- Collision cover.
-This covers the cost to repair or replace a vehicle after an accident.
+Collision coverage.
+Covers the cost to repair or replace a vehicle after an accident.

-- Comprehensive protection.
-This provides cover for damage caused by factors other than an accident.
+Comprehensive protection.
+Covers damage caused by factors other than an accident.
 This could include weather damage, theft and vandalism.

-- Uninsured or underinsured cover.
-This provides increased cover if another driver harms your vehicle or employee and doesn’t have enough insurance to cover damages.
+Uninsured or underinsured coverage.
+Provides increased coverage if another driver harms your vehicle or employee and doesn’t have enough insurance to cover damages.

-While availability may vary by insurer, location and other factors, these common additional extras can help increase your cover:
+While availability may vary by insurer, location and other factors, these common additional extras can help increase your coverage:

-- Workers compensation.
-This will pay for lost wages if one of your employees is unable to work following a car accident.
+Workers compensation.
+Pays for lost wages if one of your employees is unable to work following a car accident.

-- Specialised vehicle cover.
+Specialized vehicle coverage.
 These policies can cover things like vans, trucks, busses, tractors and other vehicles that aren’t covered under a standard policy.

-- Fleet insurance.
-If you have a rental car company or dealership, this type of cover can protect your inventory or fleet.
+Fleet insurance.
+If you have a rental car company or dealership, this type of coverage can protect your inventory or fleet.

-- Personal effects cover.
-This covers personal items if they’re lost when stored in a work vehicle.
+Personal effects coverage.
+Covers personal items if they’re lost when stored in a work vehicle.

-- Windscreen repair.
-This pays for windshield and other glass repairs without you having to pay anything out of pocket.
+No-deductible glass repair.
+Pays for windshield and other glass repairs without you having to pay anything out of pocket.

-- Gap insurance.
-This covers the remaining balance on a vehicle if it’s totalled when you still have an outstanding loan.
+Gap insurance.
+Covers the remaining balance on a vehicle if it’s totaled when you still have an outstanding loan.

-- Fellow employee cover.
-This protects your business from claims if one employee injures another.
+Fellow employee coverage.
+Protects your business from claims if one employee injures another.

-- Towing and labour costs cover.
-This provides roadside assistance and covers the cost of towing and labour if company vehicles break down on the road.
+Towing and labor costs coverage.
+Provides roadside assistance and covers the cost of towing and labor if company vehicles break down on the road.